2020 Galaxy Admin Training

 - A recent version of either the Chrome or Firefox web browser installed.

-Registration will open in November and will be available on a first come, first served basis.
+Space is available on a first come, first served basis.
 Rates depend on your organization's non-profit status and when you register.
+Space is limited.

 |Early: by 15 Jan||Advance: by 7 Feb||Full|